 - Cook until the chestnuts start to open around the + sign.

-It is fine to have some larger chunks of chestnut...it gives the cookies a little texture.
+You can see the ground texture I used for the chestnuts in these cookies.
+It is fine to have some larger chunks of chestnut…it gives the cookies a little texture.

 Step 2: Put the dry ingredients into a large bowl and whisk to blend.

-- Gluten Free Cranberry Shortbread Bars
+- Gluten-Free Cranberry Shortbread Bars

-- Gluten Free Vanillekipferl Cookies
+- Gluten-Free Vanillekipferl Cookies

-- Gluten Free Nutella Stuffed Linzer Tart Cookies
+- Gluten-Free Nutella Stuffed Linzer Tart Cookies

 Ingredients

-- 3/4 cup ground roasted chestnuts
+- ¾ cup ground roasted chestnuts * see note

-- 1/2 cup butter melted
+- ½ cup unsalted butter melted

 - 1 large egg

-- 1 teaspoon vanilla
+- 1 teaspoon pure vanilla extract

 Instructions